Chronic Absenteeism Is Linked to Poor Grades & Dropout

 To learn more, visit the Attendance Works website.

-School-Based Health Centers Can Help Schools Reduce Absence
+School-Based Health Centers & Wellness Centers Can Help Schools Reduce Absence

-Because chronic absenteeism is the result of complex mental, physical, and family health issues, school-based health centers (SBHCs) can play an integral part in strategically addressing attendance problems.
+Because chronic absenteeism is the result of complex mental, physical, and family health issues, school-based health centers and wellness centers (SBHCs/WCs) can play an integral part in strategically addressing attendance problems.
 In collaboration with educators, health center staff can identify and support students with unmet health needs so they can re-engage with school.
 Doing so improves student health and increases school attendance.3

 At Elsa Widenmann Elementary School in Vallejo City Unified School District, educators saw an opportunity to reduce absenteeism by establishing a school-based health center.
 As former principal MaBella Gonzales explains, “Our concern was attendance, and how many non-urgent health needs were preventing children from coming to school.
 As we worked with our collaborative partners [to establish our new school-based health center] we wanted to create a hub for our school community where information and resources were available to support the health, well-being and positive lifestyles of students and families.”